-Of the 33 million dollar total, 22 million has been distributed through the Arizona Diamondbacks Foundation.
-The majority of funds are raised through events such as the annual Evening on the Diamond Gala, 50/50 Raffle, D-backs Celebrity Golf Classic, D-backs Race Against Cancer, Diamonds Back Field Building Program, License Plate Program, Chase Field Tour Program, Mystery Ball, On-line Auctions and major gifts from our players and partners in our community.
+Of the $45 million total, $35 million has been distributed through the Arizona Diamondbacks Foundation.
+The majority of funds are raised through events and programs such as the annual Evening on the Diamond Gala, 50/50 Raffle, D-backs Celebrity Golf Classic, D-backs Race Against Cancer, Diamonds Back Field Building Program, License Plate Program, D-backs Authentics, Chase Field Tour Program, Mystery Ball, Online Auctions and major gifts from our players and partners in our community.

 The Arizona Diamondbacks Foundation distributes funds through our Community Grants, and Grand Slam Awards, Diamonds Back Field Building, Education Initiatives, Youth Baseball and Outreach programs, and strategic partnerships with key community partners and non-profit organizations.

 Our Community Grants and Grand Slam Awards application process is conducted on a yearly basis.
 Any 501(c)3 non-profit organization in Arizona is welcome to apply.
-In 2012, a record 350 organizations applied for grants and the Arizona Diamondbacks Foundation funded 71 different organizations totaling $818,000.
-The Arizona Diamondbacks Foundation Board of Directors, a 13-member board consisting of Diamondback and Maricopa County appointees is responsible for annually approving all grant applications.
 The grants are reviewed by a committee of employees, the Executive Council, and season ticket holders who score the grants and make a recommendation to the Board.
+The Arizona Diamondbacks Foundation Board of Directors, a 13-member board consisting of Diamondback and Maricopa County appointees, is responsible for annually approving all grant applications.
+Final determinations are announced each Fall.
+Learn more »

-Since 2000, the Arizona Diamondbacks Foundation has built or refurbished 33 baseball fields as part of the "Diamonds Back" Field Building Program representing a charitable investment of more than $10 million.
+Since 2000, the Arizona Diamondbacks Foundation has built or refurbished 35 baseball fields as part of the "Diamonds Back" Field Building Program representing a charitable investment of more than $10 million.
 In partnership with APS and a charitable gift from individual players, the program has allowed children from across the state to play baseball and softball at quality facilities.
 The fields generally feature new lights, an electronic scoreboard, new fencing and backstops, new irrigation and new grass and dirt.
-In March of 2013, the Arizona Diamondbacks Foundation and APS dedicated the 33rd "Diamonds Back" Field -- Aaron Hill Field in Parker, Arizona.
-Justin Upton Field in Phoenix and Joe Garagiola, Sr. Field in Flagstaff were unveiled in 2012.
+For a complete list of "Diamonds Back" Fields, or to download a field building application.
+Learn more »

 In 2012, the Arizona Diamondbacks Foundation partnered with the University of Phoenix to launch the D-backs School Challenge, a statewide grant program that challenged public, private and charter to school to "make their best pitch" for a $5000 grant.
 By the end of 2012, $250,000 had been awarded to 51 schools from across the state.
-The charitable grants funded everything from library upgrades to asbestos removal.
-Additional the funds supported a solar house project, multiple robotics programs, literacy projects, school gardens, and so much more.
-The D-backs School Challenged presented by the University of Phoenix will support schools in our community for the next 10 years.
+The charitable grants funded everything from library upgrades to asbestos removal including a solar house project, multiple robotics programs, literacy projects, school gardens, and so much more.
+Learn more »

 The Arizona Diamondbacks take great pride in being recognized as a leader in community giving.
 Our commitment to the needs of our state will continue be a cornerstone of our corporate mission.